Apr 12

 Raffy A. Rios (Pronouns They/Them/Theirs) is Black, Puerto Rican and Non-Binary, born and raised in the Bronx, NYC.
 Raffy is the Supervising Manager of Hotline & Training Programs with the New York City Anti-Violence Project (AVP), where their focus is operating AVP's 24hr bilingual anti-violence hotline, serving LGBTQ & HIV-affected survivors of violence.
 Raffy is also President of NYC Gaymers, a 501c3 non-profit organization providing information, education, and advocacy across the intersections of race, gender, and sexuality throughout gaming communities.

 The Clery Center, a non-profit organization that partners with colleges to ensure campus safety and further violence prevention.
-Combining the Clery Center’s mission with an intersectional approach to violence prevention will provide more nuanced recommendations for addressing the complex and the multifaceted layers of sexual assault for individuals holding diverse identities.
+Combining the Clery Center’s mission with an intersectional approach to violence prevention will provide more nuanced recommendations for addressing the complex and multifaceted layers of sexual assault for individuals holding diverse identities.

 Register on Eventbrite: https://clerylectureseries-BarnardCollege.eventbrite.com